CIC/CSS CASE COORDINATION

 both the CIC and CSS case, each team is responsible for the intergovernmental

-activity for its respective case; e.g., sending an intergovernmental
+activity for its respective case; e.g., sending an

-transmittal, etc. However, even though
+intergovernmental transmittal, etc.

-there are no coordination issues involved as there are in sending one
+However, even though there are no coordination issues involved as there

-intergovernmental referral, CIC and CSS must still work together when there is
+are in sending one intergovernmental referral, CIC and CSS must still work

-new information or updates received from the other state and when deciding the
+together when there is new information or updates received from the other state

-next appropriate action for the case(s); e.g., if one team has a two-state
+and when deciding the next appropriate action for the case(s); e.g., if one

-action in place with the other state, the second team should not proceed with
+team has a two-state action in place with the other state, the second team

 a.

-best interest of the NCP, ORS, the employer, or the other state to have two
+the best interest of the NCP, ORS, the employer, or the other state to have two

 competing actions (two-state and direct withholding) occurring at the same

 time.
-Two separate actions can cause
+Two separate actions can cause confusion

-state to close the current two-state action.
+to close the current two-state action.